Intellectual Property, Entertainment, and Technology Protection

 Laura is a partner in the Vorys Washington, D.C. office and a member of the intellectual property, media, technology and entertainment group.
 She counsels clients on a variety of aspects of intellectual property law including trademark, copyright, and internet law issues; IP issues related to social media and licensing and due diligence for IP transactions and disputes.

 During her 20-year career in IP law, Laura has worked on a broad variety of issues including: trademark prosecution from clearance to registration; trademark infringement and conflict resolution (from demand letter to inter partespractice before the Patent Trial and Appeal Board); as well as international trademark disputes .
 In addition, she has counseled clients on internet and domain disputes and has filed and managed domain disputes in both national and international forums.
 Laura also has significant experience conducting due diligence and has managed IP due diligence review as part of a multidisciplinary team responsible for counseling clients on international and national high-stakes corporate transactions.
+She is also a member of the Vorys eControl team.

 Prior to joining Vorys, Laura was an attorney at Akin Gump Strauss Hauer & Feld and at Jones Day.
 She also wrote for the Bloomberg Corporation's then-new B-LAW legal reference service.